gogo/protobuf/Readme.md

     go get github.com/gogo/protobuf/protoc-gen-gofast

-Use it to generate faster marshaling and unmarshaling go code for you protocol buffers.
+Use it to generate faster marshaling and unmarshaling go code for your protocol buffers.

     protoc --gofast_out=. myproto.proto